kwshi/slick/README.md

 # slick

-## How to run in repl.it:
+## How to run on repl.it:

-To run the Slick REPL, use the "Run" button, or type `./slick` in the terminal panel.
+To run the [Slick REPL on repl.it](https://repl.it/@SlickLang/slick), use the "Run" button, or type `./slick` in the terminal panel.
 To run a script, run `./slick <file>`.
 To load a module from _within_ the REPL, use the command `:load "<file>"`.
 We wrote a few demo scripts/modules to show you what Slick code looks like.
 Try running the following:

 - From the Bash terminal: `./slick demos/hello.sl`